2001 Bangladesh post-election violence: Incident

-In October 2001 in Lalmohan Upazila, Bhola District, Bangladesh Nationalist Party supporters attacked Hindus and Bangladesh Awami League supporters.
-They looted Hindu houses and houses of Muslims who provided shelter to Hindus.
-Women and children were raped by the attackers.
-The attackers looted everything from the houses and cut down trees on the victims properties.
+In October 2001, in Lalmohan Upazila, Bhola District, Bangladesh Nationalist Party supporters attacked Hindus and Bangladesh Awami League supporters.
+They looted the houses of Hindus and the houses of Muslims who provided shelter to Hindus.
+The attackers raped women and children.
+The attackers looted everything from the houses and cut down trees on the victim's properties.

-Mohammad Badrul Ahsan wrote in 16 November 2001 about 200 Hindu women were gang raped by members of Bangladesh Nationalist Party in Char Fasson Upazila, Bhola District.
+The Daily Star (Bangladesh) wrote in 16 November 2001 about 600 Hindu women were gang raped by members of Bangladesh Nationalist Party in Char Fasson Upazila, Bhola District.
 The youngest was 8 year old and the oldest was 70 year old.
 In Tuniaghara, Manirampur Upazila, Jessore District six Hindu families were forced to leave the area and two women were raped.

 Reactions and legacy

 Newspaper analysis blamed the violence on inadequate law enforcement activities.
 They also blamed the unpreparedness of the local government and administration to tackle violence.